 It may sound silly, but specifying an account for each savings goal is actually quite effective.
 You can easily see your progression towards your goals by separating them.
 The money for your brand new Honda model is in the works.

 You may even want to set up a high interest savings situation to help speed up the process and add a bit more urgency.
 Whatever you do, make saving your main financial focus.

 You’ll save more money if you’re spending less.
 It’s simple math.
 However, saving money isn’t as easy as it sounds.
 Cut costs in your life where you can afford to cut costs.

-For instance, you may have a Netflix, Hulu, and Amazon Prime subscription for watching television.
+If you have a Netflix, Hulu, and Amazon Prime subscription for watching television then consider cutting one out of your life to save further.
 You don’t really need all three platforms.
-Save money by dropping down to one subscription, and place the money you save into your motorcycle fund instead.
+Save money by dropping down to one subscription, and place the money you save into your funds instead.

 Set realistic savings goals

 When you’re laying out savings goals for your motorcycle fund, make sure you don’t set the bar too high.
 Set goals that are realistic to your current financial situation.

 Planning to save a third of your monthly income may not be feasible with your current lifestyle/income ratio.
 Be smart about your savings goals, and don’t set yourself up to fail.

 If you can set your savings account up to automatically toss some funds back every pay period, then do it.
 Automating your savings will help you avoid skipping installments.